tjlauer/MavPASS_CIS122_20211202/README.md

 <br>

 ### Part 1.2
-Creat an Animal `Shelter` class with the following characteristics:
+Create an Animal `Shelter` class with the following characteristics:
 - Each `Shelter` has a `List` of `Pet` containing a bunch of cats and dogs available for adoption.
 - There should be a method `AddToShelter()` which adds a `Pet` to the `List` of `Pet` for the `Shelter`.
 - There should be a method `SearchBySpecies()` which returns a `List` of `Pet` of the appropriate species (i.e. `“dog”` or `“cat”`).